jwhitt3r/Java-In-Depth/README.md

 #### Definition of Done:
 1. **Object-Oriented Programming Exercise:**
-    - [ ] Define and implement at least two classes with appropriate attributes and methods.
+    - [X] Define and implement at least two classes with appropriate attributes and methods.
-    - [ ] Demonstrate the use of encapsulation, inheritance, or polymorphism in your classes.
+    - [X] Demonstrate the use of encapsulation, inheritance, or polymorphism in your classes.
-    - [ ] Write unit tests for the implemented methods.

 2. **Exception Handling Project:**
     - [ ] Create a Java program with intentional errors and exceptions.